-When Seth Resnik decided to purchase a crumbling 1918 Craftsman bungalow in West Hollywood, the task of remodeling seemed daunting.
+When Seth Resnik decided to invest in a neglected 1918 Craftsman bungalow in West Hollywood, the task of remodeling seemed daunting.
 Back then he says he was “insane enough to believe that it would be fun and rewarding to revive the house.”
-Drawn to the house’s beautiful raw Douglas ﬁr post-and-beams sticking out amidst holes in the roof, broken windows with old layers of bizarre paint colors, Resnik - a writer, lifelong traveler, and lover of the outdoors - saw something special in the unique character of the house. “[It] sat across the street from Plummer Park, a rare block of open space in the middle of West Hollywood,” he explains.
+Drawn to the house’s beautiful raw Douglas fir post-and-beams sticking out amidst holes in the roof, broken windows with old layers of bizarre paint colors, Resnik - a writer, lifelong traveler, and lover of the outdoors - saw something unique in the personality of the building. “[It] sat across the street from Plummer Park, a rare block of open space in the middle of West Hollywood,” he explains.
 “Having a bungalow at the edge of this pocket nirvana clinched it.”

-That’s how Seth knew he needed interior designer Sarah Barnard to help translate his vision into a space that was both functional and a reflection of his personality.
+From there, Seth knew he needed interior designer Sarah Barnard to help translate his vision into home that was both functional and a reflection of his personality.
 Since she not only listened but also challenged him, Seth knew Sarah was the perfect fit: “She didn’t mirror my ideas back to me, she brought her own strong aesthetic to the table.
 I could see that she was going to challenge me, and I think conflict is as important as collaboration in an artistic process.”

 It is evident in her design how Sarah thinks deeply about the client’s personality, especially in the case of Seth’s house: “She’s always looking for harmonious contrasts, both in materials and design, and the surprising connection between things on a deeper level.”
-Resnik’s love of nature is highlighted by the use of eco-friendly and natural materials, such as the recycled beer bottle kitchen counter top, and the sun tubes and pebble rocks in both showers that make him “feel like [he’s] showering outdoors.”
+The use of eco-friendly and natural materials highlights Resnik’s love of nature, such as the recycled beer bottle kitchen countertop, and the sun tubes and pebble rocks in both showers that make him “feel like [he’s] showering outdoors.”

 The final design of the house is filled with surprises for Seth, such as the wall cut-out between the kitchen and the dining room, uniting the front and back of the house.
 Besides the master bathroom with pebble flooring and sun-tubes, Seth loves the fireplace with its collection of books, art, and objects from his years of travel.

-Some of the greatest details in the house were left abandoned by the previous owner, and in shameful conditions when Seth bought the house: “The cabinet was built with the house, and took about 90 hours to strip, sand, and stain.”
-His handiwork is evident in the beautifully refinished cabinet, now displaying personal objects from around the world such as a marionette from Burma, chess sets from Russia, and statues from Jamaica.
+Some of the essential details in the property were abandoned by the previous owner, which made for daunting projects.
+“The cabinet was built with the house, and took about 90 hours to strip, sand, and stain.”
+Seth's handiwork is evident in the beautifully refinished cabinet, which now displays his personal collection of objects from around the world.

-Of all the amazing stories surrounding this West Hollywood bungalow, perhaps the perfect ending was gaining a new companion: Resnik’s cat, Lulu “adopted him” almost a year to the day after his dog died.
+After all the stories which unfolded in this bungalow, perhaps the most perfect was gaining a new friend: Resnik’s cat, Lulu “adopted him” almost a year to the day after his dog passed.
 “Max was with me when I bought the house, and suffered through the renovations and mess - but he didn’t get to see it in its finished state.
-Then just before the final renovations are done, in waltzes Lulu - the same black coat with white fringe as Max…” The airy Craftsman is ideal for Lulu who loves to sit on the numerous windowsills and keep guard against squirrels, birds and other critters.
+Then just before the final renovations are done, in waltzes Lulu - the same black coat with white fringe as Max…” The breezy Craftsman is ideal for Lulu who relishes her posts on windowsills to keep guard against squirrels, birds and other critters.